 - Must be presented in size 12 font (preferably Ariel or Calibri) - Must be 1.5 line spaced - Must be written in Word using a standard cover sheet template file so as to avoid any identifying meta data appearing on your work.
-The cover sheet should show your essay title, candidate number and word count on the front (You will find the templates on CANVAS.) - Must be anonymous, with only your candidate number on the front cover sheet - NB: Do not include anything in your work that might identify you: this includes acknowledgments for help given, or references to your own previous work, such as a thesis or paper, which is unlikely to have been read by the rest of the class. - Must have a bibliography that consists only of references that are cited in the text; the section title should be 'References Cited'. - All direct quotations must be fully referenced, with the page number(s) of the quotation included in the in-text citation or footnote. - Must follow a recognized system of referencing that accurately and consistently applied throughout.
+The cover sheet should show your essay title, candidate number and word count on the front (You will find the templates on CANVAS.) - Must be anonymous, with only your candidate number on the front cover sheet NB: Do not include anything in your work that might identify you: this includes acknowledgments for help given, or references to your own previous work, such as a thesis or paper, which is unlikely to have been read by the rest of the class. - Must have a bibliography that consists only of references that are cited in the text; the section title should be 'References Cited'. - All direct quotations must be fully referenced, with the page number(s) of the quotation included in the in-text citation or footnote. - Must follow a recognized system of referencing that accurately and consistently applied throughout.
 Either author-date or footnote style is acceptable, but please consult with your supervisor and course director as some referencing styles are more or less appropriate for certain types of research.
-Most theses use an author-date system (see REFERENCING for the House Style Guide for Referencing and Bibliographies). - Shouldn't exceed the stipulated word limit and state the word count clearly on the front cover sheet.
+Most theses use an author-date system (see A REFERENCING for the House Style Guide for Referencing and Bibliographies). - Shouldn't exceed the stipulated word limit and state the word count clearly on the front cover sheet.

-NB: The word count should include your main text, in-text citations and any footnotes (which should be kept to a minimum); but exclude numerical data tables, and reference tools such as your bibliography (and any appendices, list of abbreviations, short abstract and table of contents).
+NB: The word count includes your main text, tables, figures, in-text citations and any footnotes (which should be kept to a minimum); but excludes reference tools such as your bibliography, any appendices, your list of abbreviations, a short abstract of up to 300 words, and your table of contents.
 Exceeding the given word count for submitted work may incur an academic penalty (please refer to the degree's Exam Conventions for further details - they will be published on Canvas in Michaelmas Term).